organicunity/chalkies.github.io/bootstrap.md

 # Who made this website?

-The source code is [https://github.com/chalkies/chalkies.github.io](on github) and you can view the [contributers list](https://github.com/chalkies/chalkies.github.io/graphs/contributors).
+The source code is [on github](https://github.com/chalkies/chalkies.github.io) and you can view the [contributers list](https://github.com/chalkies/chalkies.github.io/graphs/contributors).

-The theme is derived from [leapday](https://github.com/mattgraham/leapday) by [mattgraham](https://twitter.com/mattgraham)

 # Who runs sfchalkboard?

 The moderators are: [yar](https://yar.gay/), etc

-The mailing list software is an old version of sympa.

-The server host is riseup.
-They run the computers that use sympa to receive and send mail.
+The server host is [https://riseup.net/](riseup).
+Their computers send and receive mail using an old version of [https://sympa-community.github.io/](sympa).